Inverse decision-making using neural amortized Bayesian actors: Results

-\paragraph{Response distribution} Motivated by the idea of signal-dependent noise in actions \citep{harris1998signal}, we again use a log-normal distribution $\response \sim \lognormal(\response \given \action, \sigma_r)$ as a probability distribution describing the variability of responses $r$ given an intended action $\action$.
-This assumption results in a linear scaling of response variability with the mean, which has been observed empirically \citep{sutton1967variation, schmidt1979motor}.
+\paragraph{Response distribution} As a probability distribution for the variability of responses $r$ given an intended action $\action$, we again use a log-normal distribution $\response \sim \lognormal(\response \given \action, \sigma_r)$.
+This assumption is motivated by the idea of signal-dependent noise in actions \citep{sutton1967variation, schmidt1979motor, harris1998signal},